EdwardoEkka/Topic-Modelling-LDA/README.md

 ## Step 8: Analyze Results

-After running the script, you'll get the following outputs:
+Following script execution, you'll receive the subsequent outputs:

 - Topic modeling results printed in the console.
 - Trend analysis plots for each topic displayed in separate windows.
 - A JSON file named `youtube_model.json` containing the topics and titles in each topic.

-Feel free to explore and analyze the results further!
+Feel free to delve into the results and perform further analysis!

 ---

-You can add more details or customize the instructions based on your preferences and the specifics of your script.
+Feel free to enrich the instructions or tailor them to your preferences and the specifics of your script.